Blog

 Sign up for our email and we’ll send you the best new books in your favorite genres weekly.

 What's the story behind the story?
-What inspired you to write Midnight at the Back Gate (Book 1 in the Back Gate & Beyond Series)?
+What inspired you to write The Umbrella Protocol?

-If you had to pick theme songs for the main characters of Midnight at the Back Gate (Book 1 in the Back Gate & Beyond Series), what would they be?
+If you had to pick theme songs for the main characters of The Umbrella Protocol, what would they be?

 What's your favorite genre to read?
 Is it the same as your favorite genre to write?